Cristi075/cristi075.github.io/_posts/2021-02-23-TenableCTF 2021 Tenable challaenges.markdown

 ---
 layout: post
-title:  "TenableCTF 2021 Tenable challenges"
+title:  "TenableCTF 2021 Tenable challenges writeup"
 date:   2021-02-23 20:00:00 +0300
 categories: CTF_writeup TenableCTF_2021
 summary: A writeup for the Tenable challenges that I solved for TenableCTF 2021 and some of my thoughts on the one that I did not solve.